 - Head north out of Morpeth on the A197.

 - One mile after Ulgham (and just before entering the village of Widdrington Station), turn left onto the unclassified road signed for Stobswood and Felton.

-- Drive south between open fields on the track for 500 metres, then turn first right (Y - shortly after some wooden railing over a culvert).
+- Walk or cycle south on the track (marked as a Restricted Byway) for 500 metres, then turn first right (Y), shortly after wooden railing over a culvert.

 - Continue west for 1,000 metres and then take the first left turn (Z).

-- Walk round the wooden gate and follow the track ahead for 250 metres to enter the mature woodland at C.
+- Walk round the wooden gate at B and follow the track ahead for 250 metres to enter the mature woodland at C.

 - Continue straight ahead on the track for 140 metres until you see a line of white-topped posts to your left (D).